simplicitesoftware/documentation/docs/docs/operation/tomcat-installation-windows.md

 Tomcat installation guidelines for Windows server
 =================================================

-> **Warning**: before choosing this "traditional" installation procedure you should consider other approches such as using [Docker containers](/docs/operation/docker).
+> **Warning**: before choosing this "traditional" installation procedure you should consider other approaches such as using [Docker containers](/docs/operation/docker).

-This document only gives only very **general guidelines**, not a detailled/precise procedure.
+This document only gives only very **general guidelines**, not a detailed/precise procedure.

 If needed refer to the [Linux installation document](/docs/operation/tomcat-installation-linux) for more details.

 Databases
 ---------

-Download and install the chosen up-to-date database engine server suitable for your target Simplicité platfor and suitable for your version of Windows
+Download and install the chosen up-to-date database engine server suitable for your target Simplicité m and suitable for your version of Windows
 (see [this document](/docs/compatibility#databases) for databases compliance details):

 - MySQL/MariaDB